Tears, defiance and new tanks in Ukraine for war anniversary - KESQ

 “We fiercely fought for every day.
 And we endured the second day.
 And then, the third,” he said.
 “And we still know: Every tomorrow is worth fighting for.”

-The anniversary was also poignant for the parents of children born exactly a year ago as bombs began killing and maiming.
+The anniversary was a poignant occasion for the parents of children born exactly a year ago as bombs began killing and maiming.

 “It’s a tragedy for the whole country, for every Ukrainian,” said Alina Mustafaieva, who gave birth to daughter Yeva that day.